CMOS Galaksija

 Further information

-CMOS replica is described in detail in my diploma thesis (Slovene language).
+CMOS replica is described in detail in my diploma thesis.
+Original is in Slovene language.
+There is a work-in-progress English translation.

 Over the years I have also published many English blog posts that describe intimate details of Galaksija's circuit.